Aliases for ANO3 Gene

 GeneCards Summary for ANO3 Gene

 ANO3 (Anoctamin 3) is a Protein Coding gene.
 Diseases associated with ANO3 include Dystonia 24 and Dystonia.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
-GO annotations related to this gene include intracellular calcium activated chloride channel activity and phospholipid scramblase activity.
+Gene Ontology (GO) annotations related to this gene include intracellular calcium activated chloride channel activity and phospholipid scramblase activity.
 An important paralog of this gene is ANO4.

 UniProtKB/Swiss-Prot Summary for ANO3 Gene

-Has calcium-dependent phospholipid scramblase activity; scrambles phosphatidylcholine and galactosylceramide.
+Has calcium-dependent phospholipid scramblase activity; scrambles phosphatidylcholine and galactosylceramide (By similarity).
 Seems to act as potassium channel regulator and may inhibit pain signaling; can facilitate KCNT1/Slack channel activity by promoting its full single-channel conductance at very low sodium concentrations and by increasing its sodium sensitivity (By similarity).
-Does not exhibit calcium-activated chloride channel (CaCC) activity.
+Does not exhibit calcium-activated chloride channel (CaCC) activity (PubMed:21984732).